SAP Appeal Process

 • Dual Major/Second Bachelors Degree/Second Masters Degree (for those who are failing SAP for exceeding maximum credits)

-Students who have been readmitted to the university should check out SAP for Readmitted Students.
+Students who have been readmitted to the university and are not meeting SAP should check out SAP for Readmitted Students.

-The student should take into account when submitting that it will take time for both their academic advisor and the Financial Aid office to review their appeal.
-It is recommended that the student submit their appeal as early as possible as some financial aid funds are limited and may be exhausted during the course of the semester.
-In addition, there are cutoffs for certain aid such as federal loans so appeals received later in the semester may not be reviewed in time for students to receive these awards if submission is delayed.
+It is recommended that the student submit their appeal as early as possible; some financial aid funds are limited and may be exhausted during the course of the semester.
+In addition, there are cutoffs for certain aid, such as federal loans, so appeals received later in the semester may not be reviewed in time for students to receive these awards if submission is delayed.

-The appeal form contains both the student’s appeal circumstances as well as their academic plan for future success.
+SAP Appeal forms are submitted to the Financial Aid office virtually via DocuSign.
+The appeal form includes the student’s statement describing the circumstance(s) that impacted the student’s ability to meet SAP standards as well as an outline of their plans to succeed in future semesters and bring themself within standards as well as their academic plan.
 All sections must be fully completed, including the Academic Advisor’s review and comments for the appeal to be considered for review by the Financial Aid office.
-Students will receive a notification when their appeal form is received by our office.
+Students will receive a notification when their SAP appeal form is received by our office.
+See the section below, as well as the Submitting a Successful SAP Appeal section, for more information on completing the form.

 SAP Appeal Circumstances Section

-1. In this section the student will share the reason(s) they failed to meet SAP standards and explain what has changed to ensure that they will be successful in the future.
+In this section, there are two boxes.
+First, the student will share the reason(s) they failed to meet SAP standards.
+They will also be asked to explain what has changed to ensure that they will be successful in the future.
+Please be aware that each box has a character limit of 1000 characters (not words).
+If the student’s statements exceed this number, please type them in a word document and attach it to the appeal

-Please note: Contents of this appeal are confidential.
+Please note: Contents of appeals are confidential.
 However, we are concerned for the well-being of students.
 In an instance where someone’s well-being appears at risk, our staff will consult with the appropriate UMBC personnel.

-2. Optional documentation for the circumstance(s) discussed may be included in the student’s appeal – time frames on your documentation should match the time frames of the circumstance(s) described in the appeal.
-For example:
+Optional Documentation for the circumstance(s) may also be included – note that time frames on your documentation should match the time frames of the circumstance(s) described in the appeal.
+Examples of documents that could be submitted:

 • If a family member or friend passed away, include an obituary or death certificate.